Chanc2206/Scan2Score/README.md

 3. Commit your changes (`git commit -m 'Add amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-### Development Guidelines

-- Follow PEP 8 style guidelines
-- Write comprehensive tests for new features
-- Update documentation for API changes
-- Use meaningful commit messages
-- Add type hints for new functions

 ## 🙏 Acknowledgments